QuantEcon/lecture-python.myst/lectures/svd_intro.md

 ### Using Fewer Modes

-In applications, we'll actually want to just a few modes, often three or less.
+In applications, we'll actually want to use just a few modes, often  three or less.

 Some of the preceding formulas assume that we have retained all $p$ modes associated with the positive singular values of $X$.